Visual-and-Spatial-AI-Lab/vsg.github.io/README.md

-# Visual and Spatial Gradient Lab Website
+# Visual and Spatial AI Lab Website

 This codebase belongs to the visual and spatial gradient lab in Texas A&M University, College Station.